XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 How does leverage work on CIBC Investor Edge?

-Leverage is provided through margin accounts, which allow clients to borrow up to 70% of the value on select Canadian and U.S. stocks, resulting in a maximum leverage ratio of about 1.43:1.
-Margin accounts require a minimum equity of $2,000.
+Leverage on CIBC Investor Edge is available through margin accounts.
+Clients can generally borrow up to 70% of the value of eligible Canadian and U.S. stocks, meaning a maximum effective leverage of about 1.43:1.
+Margin trading involves additional risk and approval criteria.

 How does CIBC Investor Edge make money?